Ira Roe Foster: Appealing for socks

 As Quartermaster, Foster attempted to secure supplies from every source.
 In December 1862, according to University of Georgia professor and historian Kenneth Coleman, Foster "appealed to every woman in the state of Georgia to send him a pair of socks for the army."
 Another notable effort was the campaign to secure 50,000 socks from organizations such as the "Young Ladies' Patriotic Society" (pledging one garment a week from each member) as well as from individual girls and women of Georgia.
 In October 1863, Foster placed announcements in newspapers throughout the state, asking for contributions.
 He pledged to make available an ample supply of yarn for those knitters willing to undertake the task, but lacking in material.
 Foster also asked them to attach their names to their work, so that a complete and detailed record could be maintained of each contribution and contributor.
 In his request, he expressed hope that the socks would:

 Cheer our soldiers, discourage desertions, hurry off able bodied furloughed men to the front and stimulate them to prefer honorable deaths in the face of the enemy, to dishonest lives prolonged by shrinking from duty.

-On December 24, 1863, a notice was placed in the Savannah Republican by one Carrie Bell Sinclair, president of the local Ladies' Knitting Society, stating:
+On December 24, 1863, a notice was placed in the Savannah Republican by one Carrie Bell Sinclair, poet and president of the local Ladies' Knitting Society, stating:

 Having received from the Quartermaster General a large supply of knitting thread, members of the Society, or any one interested in the soldiers, can be supplied by calling on me any time during the week.
 We have been unable to supply all who have come forward and entered their names as members of the Society, having been entirely out of thread for the last two or three weeks.
 But we have now on hand enough for eighty or ninety pair of socks, and we hope those interested in the matter will come forward now and assist us in getting them done as early as possible.
 With the beginning of the New Year, let us renew our efforts in behalf of the suffering soldiers, and do all that we can for their comfort.